atcasanova/hackyeaster2023/CodeLocked/README.md

 }
 ```

-After a few minutes trying, the solution I came up with was to brute force the lock using the javascript console of my browser using the following function:
+After some tinkering, I came up with a plan to crack the lock by brute-forcing it using the browser's JavaScript console.
+I used this function to do the trick:

 ```javascript
 function checkLock() {
   const combinations = 100000000;